SummittDweller/PDFUtils/README.md

 - **Linux**: Ensure `lpr` is installed and configured
 - **Windows**: PDF should open in the default PDF viewer with print dialog
 - Check that you have a printer configured on your system

+### Rename from Content issues
+- **Missing names/organizations**: Install spaCy model: `python -m spacy download en_core_web_sm`
+- **Incorrect names**: Only family member names (Mark, Christine, Mark & Christine, Mackenzie, Morgan) are used by design
+- **Strange characters in filename**: Recent updates filter punctuation, whitespace, and gibberish - update to latest version
+- **Address appearing as organization**: Address filtering is active for known locations; report new cases for filtering

 ## Related Tools